yji0728/UI-TARS/README.md

 中文版: [GUI模型部署教程](https://bytedance.sg.larkoffice.com/docx/TCcudYwyIox5vyxiSDLlgIsTgWf#U94rdCxzBoJMLex38NPlHL21gNb)

+### Local Deployment [Transformers]
+We follow the same way as Qwen2-VL, check this [tutorial](https://github.com/QwenLM/Qwen2-VL?tab=readme-ov-file#using---transformers-to-chat) for more details.

 ### Local Deployment [vLLM]
 We recommend using vLLM for fast deployment and inference.
 You need to use `vllm>=0.6.1`.